smartprix/gqutils/README.md

 	// relayConnection (optional, default=false): generate a relay connection type automatically
 	// if this is true, a connection type (EmployeeConnection here) will be added to the schema
+	// relayConnection can also be an object with fields {edgeFields, fields}
+	// edgeFields and fields will be merged with EmployeeEdge and EmployeeConnection respectively
+	// eg. relayConnection: {
+	//     edgeFields: {title: 'String!'},
+	//     fields: {timeTaken: 'Int!'}
+	// }
 	relayConnection: true,

 	// schema (required): schemas that this type is available in